AT&T-Discovery media company to be called Warner Bros. Discovery

-AT&T (T.N) and Discovery Inc (DISCA.O) said on Tuesday that their recently announced standalone global entertainment and media business would be named Warner Bros.
+June 1 (Reuters) - AT&T and Discovery Inc said on Tuesday that their recently announced standalone global entertainment and media business would be named Warner Bros.
 Discovery.

 Our Standards: The Thomson Reuters Trust Principles.